kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > can discuss the more important domain entities and their relationship
 > to each other._

-The domain for this application is a New York State based wildlife and animal conservation/refuge organization called NYS Paws and Claws.
+The domain for this application is a New York State based wildlife and animal conservation/refuge organization called NYS Paws & Claws.
 The application will have:

--Helpers

--Admin

--Needs

--Cupboard

--Baskets
+- Users, including:
+   - Helpers
+   - Manager

+- Needs

+- Cupboard

+- Baskets

+**MVP**
+A Helper or Manager uses authentication to log in.
-A Helper adds needs to the basket.
+A Helper has a basket.
-An Admin edits needs in the cupboard.
 A Need goes in the cupboard and a basket.
+A Helper searches for needs in the cupboard.
-A Helper has a basket.
+A Helper adds, removes, and checks out needs from their basket.
+An Admin adds, edits, and deletes needs from the cupboard.
+**Enhancements**
+A Helper appears on the leaderboard.
+A Helper fills out the profile information form.
+A Manager sees an overview from the profile information forms.

 ## Architecture and Design